-In addition to its special phytonutrient abilities, Swiss chard contains a very good amount of dietary fiber, with almost 4 grams per one-cup serving of cooked chard.
-Fiber helps to slow down the release of sugar in the blood stream following a meal, in addition to having heart health and digestive health benefits.
+In addition to its special phytonutrient abilities, Swiss chard is high in fiber, with almost four grams per one-cup serving of cooked chard.
+Fiber helps slow down the release of sugar in the bloodstream following a meal, in addition to having heart health and digestive health benefits.

 Swiss chard is a great source of vitamin K and calcium, two key nutrients needed to maintain a strong skeletal structure.
-99% of the body’s calcium is stored within the bones, where it is needed to help maintain bone strength, mineral density, and to prevent weak bones that can lead to fractures.
-(11)
+Ninety-nine percent of the body’s calcium is stored within the bones, where it is needed to help maintain bone strength and mineral density and prevent weak bones that can lead to fractures.

 6. Improves Digestion

-Swiss chard also contains about 4 grams of dietary fiber in just one cup of cooked greens, which helps to regulate blood sugar levels, improves colon and digestive health, prevents constipation and diarrhea, and also helps you to feel fuller in the process.
+Swiss chard also contains about four grams of dietary fiber in just one cup of cooked greens, which helps regulate blood sugar levels, improves colon and digestive health, prevents constipation and diarrhea, and also helps you to feel fuller in the process.

 7. Helps Maintain Healthy Brain Function

 Many studies show that regularly eating vegetables with high betalain levels provides significant protection against certain oxidative stress-related disorders, which includes neuro-degenerative diseases.
-(13) Betalains and the other antioxidants found in Swiss chard defend brain cells from mutation, protect from DNA damage, reduce free radicals, and lower the risk of disorders including Alzheimer’s and Parkinson’s disease.
+Betalains and the other antioxidants found in Swiss chard nutrition defend brain cells from mutation, protect from DNA damage, reduce free radicals and lower the risk of disorders, including Alzheimer’s and Parkinson’s disease.

-Yet another benefit of Swiss chard nutrition is that this vegetable is an excellent source of carotenoids called lutein and zeaxanthin, which have been getting significant research attention lately due to their ability to protect vision and ward off eye disorders.
+Yet another benefit of Swiss chard nutrition is that this vegetable is an excellent source of carotenoids called lutein and zeaxanthin, which have been getting significant research attention lately due to their ability to protect vision and ward off eye disorders, such as glaucoma.

-These carotenoids are able to protect the retina, cornea, and defend against age-related disorders of the eyes including macular degeneration, glaucoma, night blindness and cataracts.
+According to studies carried out by the USDA Human Nutrition Research Center on Aging, carotenoids are able to protect the retina and cornea and defend against age-related disorders of the eyes, including macular degeneration, glaucoma, night blindness and cataracts.
 They do this by absorbing damaging blue light that enters the eye before it can cause disturbances to the retina.
-(14)

-Betalains found in Swiss chard also protect the health of the nervous system, including specialized nerve signaling which is crucial for the communication between the eyes and brain.
+Betalains found in Swiss chard nutrition also protect the health of the nervous system, including specialized nerve signaling, which is crucial for the communication between the eyes and brain.

 9. Benefits Nerve and Muscle Function

-Swiss chard provides a high amount of magnesium, potassium, calcium and other minerals that are crucial for muscle health and nervous system health.
-Swiss chard contains an impressive 38% about of your daily magnesium needs for every one-cup serving of cooked chard, which helps improve circulation and reduce muscle cramps and pain that can result from a magnesium deficiency.
-(15)
+Swiss chard provides a high amount of magnesium, potassium, calcium and other minerals that are crucial for muscle and nervous system health.
+Swiss chard nutrition contains an impressive 38 percent of the daily magnesium needs for every one-cup serving of cooked chard, which helps improve circulation and reduce muscle cramps and pain that can result from a magnesium deficiency.